-Cordelia combines jazz, folk and rock sounds to wrap you in an emotional blanket of love, loss, and claim for independence.
+Cordelia combines jazz, folk, country and rock sounds to wrap you in an emotional blanket of love, loss, and claim for independence.
+Scroll down to learn about Cordelia's 5 members!

 She flew away from her hometown of Rabat, Morocco to pursue graduate studies in Education, and carried along her lifelong dream of being a professional singer and songwriter.

-She finally decided to join forces with incredibly talented musicians at Harvard and beyond to form her dream band: Bob Abruzese, Grant Smith, Jack Lewis, and Jacob Sunshine are the elevating force to Mariam’s songs.
+She finally decided to join forces with incredibly talented musicians to form her dream band: Bob Abruzese, Grant Smith, Jack Lewis, and Jacob Sunshine are the elevating force to Mariam’s songs.

 Grant Smith studied drumset with Alan Dawson, Arabic drums with Jamie Haddad, tabla with Shashi Nayak, and Afro-Cuban percussion with Enrique Pla.
 The Boston Globe calls him a "brilliant improviser."
 The Boston Phoenix has noted his topflight "cross-genre " abilities.
 Ilene notes his sunny disposition.
 Grant has toured extensively, including Thailand, Australia, and both Europes.
 A member of the Klezmer Conservatory Band, he is also a part of many world music, jazz, classical, orthodox, deconstructed, and both free projects.
 Theatre and dance credits include the American Repertory Theater's production of "The King Stag," featuring a solo multi-percussion score (with staging and costumes by Julie Taymore) and movement works with Shakti Smith, Jane Wang, and Anika Tromboldt Kristensen as well as his own choreography known as hogginsho.